vad/gosensu/README.md

 What
 ----

 The sensu dashboard is just 250 lines of ruby code and tons of javascript and CSS (i suppose, never looked at them).
-The ruby code is just a proxy over the sensu API serving static files.
+The ruby code is just a proxy over the sensu API and an HTTP static file server.

 I just did a cp of the static files, and wrote 150 lines of Go to replace the server.
 It should just work.